⚠️ kiwi's documentation is not done ⚠️

 - Powerful templates

-tl;dr coding is cool and school is boring (also LaTeX documents just look awesome).
+tl;dr coding is cool and school is boring (also LaTeX documents just look awesome and help make something really boring a little more interesting).

 If you try to write LaTeX manually at a large scale you will quickly realize that it is pretty repetitive.
 Having a tool to automatically create, organize, and build documents for you saves a ton of time and removes a ton of pain points.
 Kiwi can do all of this for you with only two commands: